 Now that we have defined several good communication strategies, it is time to make opportunities to utilize your new (or renewed) communication skills!
 One of the key factors in communicating with others is being available for communication.

 Parents are often busy and tired.
 However, being available for communication means that you may have to stop what you are doing.
 Even if you were almost done or just got started on that task you need to focus on what your child or spouse has to say.
 This includes the four-year-old who wants to tell you about the dandelion they just found outside.
-You being available for small things teaches your child or significant other you will be available for the big, scary things too.
+When you are available for small things, your child or significant other learn you will be available for the big, scary things too.

 Other ways to establish opportunities for good communication can be scheduled and planned out.
 Have family meals together!
 Be present and limit distraction!
 Turn off the electronics for mealtime and focus on your family!
 Mealtime allows everyone to be at the same place at the same time, doing something everyone needs and enjoys (eating)!

 Opening up opportunities to talk about the day’s events, upcoming plans, and anything and everything else is good for everyone.
 However, it is also important to have one-on-one time with each person in the household as well.

 Spend one-on-one time with each person in your household on a regular basis.
 This sets the time for good communication, as well as for enjoyment and bonding.
 Spend 5 to 15 minutes with each member of the family at bedtime.
 Talk about their day!
 What they liked and what they did not like.
 Go on dates with your children.
 Allow them to pick the place or activity.
 It’s best to give the child a limited number of choices to pick from, otherwise, you may live in Alaska and they may ask to go to Disneyland for the afternoon.
 This also allows parents to learn about their child’s likes and dislikes and to show each child they are individually important.